Have you ever wondered why celebrities and models have beautiful skin tones and flawless appearances? One big reason is their dermatologist.

 You will require these skills during your daily dealing with your patients:

-To become a competent dermatologist, you need effective communication skills.
+To become a competent dermatologist, you need practical communication skills.
 Good communications skills will allow you to:

 Be warm, caring, and conversational with your patients.

-Use fewer medical terms so that you don’t confuse your patients during conversations.
+Use fewer medical terms to avoid confusing your patients during conversations.

 Treat your patients like a partner during treatment planning and implementation.